The 179D Deduction

 Pricing

 We charge a low price per square foot for each building in our analysis.
 Our pricing reflects the individual needs of our clients, while ensuring them maximum return on their investment.
-Pricing models used by our competition serve to price gouge customers (fixed fee pricing) or incentivize aggressive and dangerous tax positions (% of deduction fees).
+Unlike other pricing models which incentivize aggressive tax positions, our fees are transparent, less expensive, and IRS friendly.

 Ready to Maximize Your Tax Savings?